Skip to main content

 Refer to Working With the Log Analyzer for details on how to change the default fields.

 There is a second language available.
-If you click DQL and disable option OpenSearch Dashboards Query Language, you can switch to Lucene:
+When you click DQL and disable option OpenSearch Dashboards Query Language, you can switch to Lucene:

 grafik-20250207-132335.png